facebookresearch/ConvNeXt-V2/README.md

 We thank Ross Wightman for the initial design of the small-compute ConvNeXt model variants and the associated training recipe.
 We also appreciate the helpful discussions and feedback provided by Kaiming He.

 ## License
-The majority of ConvNeXt-V2 is licensed under CC-BY-NC, however portions of the project are available under separate license terms: Minkowski Engine is licensed under the MIT license.
+This project is released under the MIT license except ImageNet pre-trained and fine-tuned models which are licensed under a CC-BY-NC.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Citation
 If you find this repository helpful, please consider citing: